Ridwan-Kawsar/Practical_Project-Back_End-/PracticalProject/README.md

-Coverage: 68%
+Coverage: 96.6%
-# Inventory Management System (IMS)
+# Software Core Practical Project (Pokemon)

-The Inventory Management System allows the user to create, read, update and delete records of customers, items and orders on a database that is connected to a local instance, MySQL.
-It also allows for the addition & deletion of items for an order.
+For the practical project, the developer was given the choice on what theme to build their application around.
+For my project, I have chosen to build it around a Pokemon database which allows the user to create, read, update and delete entries of pokemons from the front-end (webpage) that is connected to a local database in MySQL.

 ## Getting Started